To use our website, we recommend using the latest version of Microsoft Edge, Chrome, or Safari.

 Many people use the classic “rule of 10” to figure out a baseline.
 You simply multiply your current salary by 10 to figure out how much life insurance you need.
 But there are other ways to get to the “right” amount.
 We’ve written an article What’s your number?that offers insight into new ways to think about how much insurance you might actually need.

 While term insurance is typically the least expensive, it only covers you for a set period of time and only pays a death benefit to your beneficiary.
-Other types of policies provide lifetime protection as well as the potential increase in cash value and generate income.
-But no matter which type you choose, at John Hancock, they all come with Vitality — an innovative program that rewards you for the everyday steps you take to live a longer, healthier life.
+Other types of policies provide lifetime protection as well as the potential cash value.
+But regardless of which type you choose, at John Hancock, they all come with Vitality — an innovative program that rewards you for the everyday steps you take to live a longer, healthier life.
 These include things like taking a walk, eating more fruits and vegetables, meditating, even getting a good night’s sleep.

 Sometimes it helps to talk with your family and friends — find out how others your age are handling the financial needs of living well today with an eye to protecting tomorrow.
-Or better still, talk to a financial advisor.
-Someone who can help you choose what’s best for you and your family.
+Or better still, talk to an insurance professional.
+Someone who can help you choose whar works for you and your family.

 Life insurance that rewards you for living a healthy life.